shamim1258/Shamim/Technology/AWS/base.md

 -  Security groups rules can reference by IP or by security group.
 -  They authorize access to - IP range, Port, Inbound and Outbound network.
 -  If your application is not accessible (time out), then it’s a security group issue.

+## Storage

+### EBS
+-  EBS stands for Elastic Block Store.
+-  Network drive attached to your EC2 instance.
+-  Can only be mounted to one instance at a time.
+-  Bound to a specific availability zone.
+-  Analogy: Think of them as a “network USB stick”.
+-  Free tier: 30 GB of free EBS storage of type General Purpose (SSD) or Magnetic per month.